Article I. Purpose and Mission

 (a) Standing Committees: Gala Committee, JPAC Committee, Membership Committee, By-laws

 Committee, Scholarship Committee, Election Committee, and Law School Committee.

 (b) Special Committees as created by the Officers of the Association.

-2. The Officers of the Association may create and dissolve Standing Committees upon determination that such action will enhance the functioning of the Association.
+2. The Board of the Association may create and dissolve Standing Committees upon determination that such action will enhance the functioning of the Association.

 4. Except as otherwise set forth in these Bylaws: